 Small Business Assistance Frequently Asked Questions

-- What's the advantage of having a GSA Number?
+What's the advantage of being in the GSA Schedules Program?

 GSA's Schedules program is the preferred method of procurement for the federal government.
-Federal agencies prefer to buy from GSA Schedules because they know they are getting an approved product.
+Federal agencies prefer to buy from GSA Schedule contract holders because they know they are getting an approved product.
 Also, it means GSA has done all the legwork for them and negotiated the best price and the best value for their dollar.

 In many cases, the average time is 70 days.
 However, in some cases, due to the economy and the volume of offers received, it may take our Acquisition Centers a bit longer to evaluate.
 This is generally true for the Information Technology and MOBIS schedule, where the contracting staff may receive up to a hundred offers per week!